-Launching in July 2021, the Construction Sector Accord Network will be an open collective of organisations committed to the Accord vision of a higher performing construction sector.
+The Construction Sector Accord Network is an open collective of organisations committed to the Accord vision of a higher performing construction sector.

 Get on board